Community Kindergartens WA

 As a result of our experience, we made school friends who have lasted past that school year.
 There are friends who we see daily at our new primary school.
 In addition, there are others who may have gone on to other schools, but we still keep in touch.
 Our group had sleepless mum’s with new babies, mum’s with post-natal depression, parents searching for new jobs.
 We all rallied together to support each other throughout the year.
 Moreover, we rallied to promote our kindy for enrolments for the following year.

 The cost of Community Kindies is on par with your local public school.
-The voluntary fees we paid in 2018 were $60 for the year, plus a handful of stationary items on the book list.
+The voluntary fees are approx $60 for the year, plus a handful of stationery items on the book list.
 These book list items benefit all the children in the class.

 In conclusion, these kindies are good value and don’t cost the Earth!
 Enrol now for the following school year.